Angelo-77/RevenueForecast/README.md

 Automated charts and tables

+👩‍💻 VBA Code
+⚠ Important: Please note that the client is Brazilian, so some of the texts and comments within the VBA code are written in Portuguese.

+If you would like to view the VBA code, please click here to access it.

 👨‍💻 Author
-Developed entirely by [Your Name] — responsible for logic design, interface layout, and all VBA code.
+Developed entirely by Miguel Angelo — responsible for logic design, interface layout, and all VBA code.